Clothiers and disclosure

 - I am embarrassed that I don’t really know this FTA regulation stuff and that no one offers me any swag at all, though I am sometimes offered free carwash tickets if I will link to the web sites of certain mesotheleoma law firms

-- You guessed it — Julie Zerba won’t follow @likely2confuse on Twitter
+- You guessed it — Julie Zerbo won’t follow @likely2confuse on Twitter

 - OK, damn it.
-Julie Zerba doesn’t even know I’m alive
+Julie Zerbo doesn’t even know I’m alive

 It should be self-evident to the reader that all of the foregoing was already evident to the reader before I “disclosed” it, and whether it influenced my views in writing it — or the reader’s in evaluating it — is probably not something anyone needs the gummint to help us manage.